 Christian psychologist helping people heal their past, reclaim their identity, and live with wholeness through psychology and faith.

-Psychotherapist and author bringing depth, care, and clinical wisdom to conversations about attachment, identity, and healing.
+Psychotherapist and author bringing depth, clinical wisdom, and spiritual care to conversations about attachment, identity, and restoration.

-Licensed counselor, author, and speaker helping people identify and break unhealthy patterns by getting to the root of emotional health.
+Licensed counselor and author helping people identify and break unhealthy patterns by getting to the root of emotional health and identity in Christ.

 A safe church is not a perfect church.
 It is a church that takes harm seriously, responds to abuse with accountability rather than protection of reputation, and cultivates a culture where people feel genuinely seen and cared for.

-For those who left church because of harm, abuse, or spiritual manipulation and who are carefully discerning whether and where to re-engage with community.
+For those who left church because of harm and who are carefully discerning where — or whether — to re-engage with community.

-For those exploring faith for the first time and who want to find a community that holds both truth and safety without coercion or control.
+For those exploring faith for the first time and who want a community that holds truth and safety without coercion or control.

-For pastors and ministry leaders who want to measure their community against a clear standard and take the steps toward becoming a listed safe church.
+For pastors and ministry leaders who want to measure their community against a clear standard and pursue certification.

 The Library is designed to reduce the overwhelm of searching for help.
 Whether you know what you need or have no idea where to start, the process is simple.